strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 When a new cluster is first created the flow is (new/altered steps in bold):

 1. Either user or CaReconciler creates the Cluster CA certificate and key and stores them in the <CLUSTER_NAME>-cluster-ca and <CLUSTER_NAME>-cluster-ca-cert Kubernetes Secrets.
-2. __The CaReconciler takes the Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED.__
+2. __The CaReconciler takes the Cluster CA certificate and places it in the trust-state Kubernetes Secret with the state UNTRUSTED (because this Cluster CA certificate is not already present in the trust-state).__
 3. The CaReconciler generates the Cluster Operator certificate and stores it in the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret.
    It does this even though the state is UNTRUSTED, because the Kubernetes Secret was missing.
 4. __The CaReconciler places the Cluster CA certificate in the trusted-certs Kubernetes Secret.__